vnzstc/cc4cs/README.md

 ###  Installation
 The installation of the framework is accomplished through a few simple steps.
 All that is required is to install the tools exploited by the framework at each step: Profiling, Simulation, and Static Analysis.
 For a deeper insight of the commands executed to perform each phase, the user can look at the /framework/cmds.json file.

 The framework is implemented in Python3 and uses the csv, os, shutil, subprocess libriares for internal operations.
-Thus, Python3 and the above listed libraries should be installed for proper working.
+Thus, Python3 and the above listed libraries should be installed for the framwork to run properly.

 #### Profiling
 The profiling phase requires the execution of [gcc-8](https://gcc.gnu.org/gcc-8/) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html).